mahmoudismail9911/dubai-real-estate-analytics/documentation/power_bi_model_documentation.md

 6. **Tooltip** — custom hover card (KPIs + off-plan/existing composition), triggered from Overview's Top 5 Areas chart

 All pages share consistent DLD branding, a custom page-navigation control, and Year slicers sorted descending (most recent year first) as the default view.

----

-*This document is built directly from the implemented M code and project notes, and reflects the authoritative record of data quality and modeling decisions made throughout the build.*